Home » Alexander Technique

 With the Alexander Technique we form new and more beneficial habits while sitting at the computer, standing, walking, bending… Pretty soon these new ways become second nature to us.
 We don’t have to force these new habits; they’re smoother, easier, and somehow familiar.
 Familiar because this is how we moved when we were children.
 The new habits get re-enforced when we notice our posture improving, our pain diminishing and other positive side effects of the Alexander Technique.
 Further re-enforcement occurs when others notice the changes.

 The force of habit becomes less forceful.
 We overcome our bad habits as we gently step outside them and watch them wither away.
 When habits are broken, or changed, momentum could start to be built enabling us to make other positive changes.
+Some of these other positive changes are what Alexander called ‘the wider implications’ of the Alexander Technique.

 Mark Josefsberg-Alexander Technique NYC